Melkite: Catholic Melkites

-From 1342, there were Roman Catholic clergy who were based in Damascus and other areas who had worked toward a union between Rome and the Orthodox.
+From 1342, there were Catholic clergy who were based in Damascus and other areas who had worked toward a union between Rome and the Orthodox.
 At that time, the nature of the East–West Schism, normally dated to 1054, was undefined, and many of those who continued to worship and work within the Melkite Church became identified as a pro-Western party.
-In 1724, Cyril VI (Seraphim Tanas) was elected in Damascus by the Synod as Patriarch of Antioch.
+In 1724, Cyril VI was elected in Damascus by the Synod as Patriarch of Antioch.
 Considering this to be a Catholic takeover attempt, Jeremias III of Constantinople imposed a deacon, the Greek monk Sylvester to rule the patriarchate instead of Cyril.
 After being ordained a priest, then bishop, he was given Turkish protection to overthrow Cyril.
 Sylvester's heavy-handed leadership of the church encouraged many to re-examine the validity of Cyril's claim to the patriarchal throne.

-The newly elected Pope Benedict XIII (1724–1730) also recognised the legitimacy of Cyril's claim and recognized him and his followers as being in communion with Rome.
-From that point onwards, the Melkite Church was divided between the Greek Orthodox (Greek Orthodox Church of Antioch), who continued to be appointed by the authority of the patriarch of Constantinople until the late 19th century, and the Greek Catholics (Melkite Greek Catholic Church), who recognize the authority of the pope of Rome.
+The newly elected Pope Benedict XIII (1724–1730) also recognized the legitimacy of Cyril's claim and recognized him and his followers as being in communion with Rome.
+From that point onwards, the Melkite Church was divided between the Greek Orthodox Church of Antioch, who continued to be appointed by the authority of the patriarch of Constantinople until the late 19th century, and the Melkite Greek Catholic Church, who recognize the authority of the pope of Rome.
 However, it is now only the Catholic group who continue to use the title Melkite; thus, in modern usage, the term applies almost exclusively to the Arabic-speaking Greek Catholics from the Middle East.